-MOFA and JICA are holding information sessions throughout Japan regarding initiatives related to ODA such as supporting SMEs through ODA.
-Likewise, lectures and symposiums to introduce trends in international cooperation and Japan's efforts are also held to engage in dialogue, as necessary, with citizens interested in foreign policy and ODA.
+Information sessions are held throughout Japan regarding efforts related to ODA such as supporting SMEs through ODA.
+Likewise, lectures and symposiums to introduce trends in international cooperation and Japan's efforts are also held to engage in dialogue, as necessary, with the people interested in how foreign policy and ODA should be implemented.